Odours in S.E. Calgary

 Will the odours ever be gone?

-Odours are a part of a growing, busy city and can be found in all quadrants of Calgary.
-The City of Calgary is committed to ensuring that odours are minimized where possible so that it does not negatively impact the quality of life for area residents.
-Occasional odours, while unwelcome, are not to be unexpected.
+Odours are natural for a growing and busy city.
+They can be found in all quadrants of Calgary.
+The City works to minimize odours where possible to maintain quality of life for residents.
+Occasional odours, while unwelcome, are not be unexpected.

 S.E.
 Odour Investigation project